Kaien Island

 Kaien Island is a Canadian island on the coast of British Columbia, just north of the mouth of the Skeena River and to the south of the Alaska Panhandle.
 The island has an area of about 45 km2, is roughly oval, and about 11 km long along its long axis.
 The island consists of a central mountain ridge, surrounded by coastal lowlands.
 The dominant central peak is Mount Hays, reaching 708 m, with a secondary peak, Mount Olfield, reaching 555 m to the northeast.

-Located within the Hecate Depression of the Coastal Trough, Kaien Island is a subdivision of the Coast Mountains geomorphic region.
-The island's bedrock consists of metasedimentary amphibolite, which dips towards the east at about 35 degrees.
 The island is contained within the North Coast Regional District and is part of the North Coast region.
 Tidal waters surrounding the island have a wide range which results in extensive exposure of mud flats and rock shoals that are prime habitat for invertebrates and intertidal fish.

 Kaien Island is central to the traditional territories of the Tsimshian First Nations, and has been permanently settled for more than 5,000 years.
 The city of Prince Rupert is on the island.
 Casey Point is on the western extremity of the island, facing Digby Island, and was the site of one of the coastal defence installations to protect the BC Coast during World War II.
 Another such installation was at Seal Cove on the island's northern tip.

+Geology

+Located within the Hecate Depression of the Coastal Trough, the island is a situated between the Coast Mountains and the continental shelf, and has been influenced by tectonic subsidence and glacial history.

+It has a central mountainous spine with peaks like Mount Hays 708 m, and surrounding lowlands, reflecting both deep-seated structural patterns and surface erosion.

+The dominant bedrock of Kaien Island is amphibolite, dating to the early Mesozoic or Paleozoic.
+The bedrock strata on the island dip eastward at about 35°, suggesting deformation likely tied to regional tectonic forces.

+Within this bedrock, are inclusions of feldspathic schist, quartzite, and hornblende schist.

+Surficial deposits include colluvial material, organic and alluvial sediments, with some glacial till from past glaciations.

+Deposits are largely glacio marine clays which in turn have weathered into organic fibrisols.